Sadanand012/SM_Weather_App/README.md

 > [Weather App](https://smweatherapp.netlify.app/) SM_Weather_App is my free time working on site.
 This site takes previous data of your searched location and also the search area on the map.
 It helps you read the next 6 days' weather data.

-> Creating a website during the unit assignment at [Masai School](https://masaischool.com/).
+> Creating a website during the unit assignment.
 Completed the project in a day.
-Implemented the maximum user centric functionality.
+Implemented the maximum user-centric functionality.

 ## Overview of our work 👉 [Click here](https://smweatherapp.netlify.app/)